sokcheng/Kitsuchan-NG/COMMANDS.md

 * *text - A list of strings, which is concatenated into one string before being echoed.

+## eval
+Evaluate a Python expression.
+Only the owner may run this.

 ## fdesk
 ### Aliases: facedesk
 Facedesk!